Bug report #6723

 When multiple features of a layer are selected in the layer using the selection tools and pasted to another layer, QGIS performs the paste satisfactorily.

 However if a table is opened and used to select the multiple features, the paste operation to another layer crashes QGIS.

-#3 Updated by Patrick Dunford almost 8 years ago
+#3 Updated by Patrick Dunford over 8 years ago

 - Status changed from Closed to Reopened